Universal basic income in India: Arguments against

-One of the concerns against the distribution of UBI is a worry for conspicuous spending, especially for males of the household on drugs, gambling or alcohol since most rural bank account holders are male.
-Another concern is a reduction of labour supply.
-There is a fear that an insured income would lead people to drop work.
+The biggest concern against the distribution of UBI is a worry for conspicuous spending, especially for males of the household on drugs, gambling or alcohol since most rural bank account holders are male.
+Another concern is a reduction of labour supply, since an insured income would lead people to work fewer hours.
 This theory, however, has been disproven in a study done by Banerjee, Hanna, Kreindler and Olken in 2015 who conducted a meta-analysis of government cash transfer programmes in Honduras, Morocco, Mexico, Philippines, Indonesia and Nicaragua and found that there was no significant drop in the workforce due to these programmes: "They find no significant reduction in labour supply (inside and outside the household) for men or women from the provision of cash transfers."
 Similar results derived from an experiment in few villages in Madhya Pradesh, India.
 Another argument Gender disparity (Since more males have financial access).
 Other arguments against UBI is the costs imposed on banks in carrying out UBI since it would require more workers and more hours required to implement the system.
 Lastly, there is also a claim that replacing things like food programmes with UBI would expose the population to more market risks.
 Price fluctuation will affect the purchasing power of the consumer.